 The Shenmue II screenshot above is an indication of quite a lot of things when it comes to what assets are currently dealt with.
 I have to mention the camera icon yet again but also look at the wall tiles in the back of the store in the very lower left.
 These are of a bigger size than the ones found in the original Dreamcast version.
 Also notice the sign behind the watch in the comparison screenshot?
 It is completely abscent in the other version.
 That along with the more detailed jacket that Ryo is wearing points towards the Xbox version being used for Shenmue II.
 This could be a little concerning since there are a bunch of things changed in the enviroment for no apparent reason.
 Also there are no shadows for any of the characters yet, just like the game would look when played on the 360.

 |This is how the Dreamcast did it|

-Since I mentioned the higher details of Ryo this brings the post to improvements on a graphical level.
+Since I mentioned the more highly detailed Ryo, this brings the post to improvements on the graphical level.
 The trailer shows some added haze effects in the shot with Shenhua from the prologue while the fogginess of the openening is somehow missing.
-The sky in Shenmue, wich is pretty pixelated and one of the few things really dating the game, has also been smoothed.
+The sky in Shenmue, wich is pretty pixelated and one of the few things really dating the game, has also been smoothened.

 I definately hope they can use the added hardware muscle to get rid of any slowdown, shorten the load times, eliminate NPC fade in and make low poly hands during gameplay and low poly Ryo plus the abscense of a sky during the 70 Person Free Battle unnecessary.